chiehwen/monitor/README.md

 and for writing custom clients for inspecting and controlling these probes.
-A separate package  - [Node-Monitor](https://reference/to/node-monitor) - provides a user interface for building real-time dashboards for your node.js applications.
+A separate package  - [Node-Monitor](https://reference/to/node-monitor) - provides a user interface for building real-time monitor dashboards.

 Quick Start
 -----------